prabhatpathania/langchain-openai-py/README.md

 # langchain-openai-py
-Example applications using Langchain and OpenAI
+Example applications using Langchain and OpenAI (using Streamlit)

+1. celebritySearch - Lookup any celebrity